PR1EN10: Menu-program

 The program should work until the user chooses to exit.
 This may require you to add additional checks for the state of the matrix.

 The maximum size of the matrix in memory is defined using macros LIMIT_ROWS and LIMIT_COLS , which define the maximum row and column counts.
-Make sure to use the correct ones!
+Make sure not to mix them up!

 Since the user can choose to use less than the maximum matrix size, part of the matrix may be left unused.
-To account for this, all functions should keep track of how much of the matrix is in use.
-FOr this, you will see int rows and int cols being used in some functions for the amount of rows and cols currently active.
+To account for this, all functions should keep track of how large of an area of the matrix is in use.
+For this, you will see int rows and int cols being used in some functions for the amount of rows and cols currently active.

 Download the starter code: https://blue.pri.ee/ttu/files/iax0583/aluskoodid/10_switch_basecode.c